Roadmap to Success

 - Do they assist with single case agreements?

 - Does the program treat to the minimum standards of care set forth by the American Psychiatric Association?
-You can view the treatment guidelines here.
-Table 8 starting on page 37 gives the level of care guidelines based on 11 criteria.
+The APA treatment guidelines can be found on psychiatryonline.org under The Practice Guideline for the Treatment of Patients with Eating Disorders: Third Edition.
+Table 8 starting on page 37 gives the level of care guidelines based on 10 criteria.

-Once you have completed your program research, it is time to decide from which program to seek admission.
+Once you have completed your program research, it is time to make a choice about admission.
 Eating disorder treatment can be difficult and taxing on both the client and families.
 With hard work and quality, compassionate care, it is our sincere belief that you will be able to find sustainable success, well-being and health.